 - Leave to settle for approximately 24 hours.

 Soil A Soil B

-Soil A closely resemble the ideal soil which is 20% clay, 40% silt and 40% sand.
+Soil A closely resembles the ideal soil which is 20% clay, 40% silt, and 40% sand.
 Soil B could do with a little help.
 Different plants need different soil, but in general, your soil can be improved by adding some of the following, depending on what your results are.

 - Rich organic compost

 - A wetting agent can help your soil retain moisture.